Musical Colors® A Visual Music Color System

 So What If You Are Color Blind?

 You will be happy to know that we are close to solving that persistent visual anomaly in our visual music color system and color-coded musical instrument sticker guides, so that you can still visually see every single note by using the shades of the colors you primarily see (i.e. due to the varying lower or non-degrees of red, green or blue visual perception).
-These are the three main types of Genetic Anopia, or the inability to see certain specific colors do to missing cones in the eye.
-We are close to solving this in a new product we're designing for those with Protanopia, Deuteranopia and Tritanopia.

-The first color swatch below is what everyone will look at but not necessarily what everyone will see, so if you are colorblind, this is the swatch you should look at to see if all color hues are visible and discernible from one another.
+The first color swatch below is what everyone will look at but not necessarily what everyone will see, so if you are color blind, this is the swatch you should look at to see if all color hues are visible and discernible from one another.

 7 True Colors That Can Be Perceived Normally